Does this test have other names?

 You may also have tests for copper levels in your blood, urine, or liver tissue.

-Your doctor may also look for:
+Your healthcare provider may also look for:

-Kayser-Fleischer rings in your eyes
+Kayser-Fleischer rings around your corneas

 Low copper in your blood serum